Browser Push Notifications Tutorial

 We saw the massive growth of the mobile messaging app Yo, so we thought why not turn that app to the web and create “Oi,” a web application that enables you to send Oi to other browser users using web push notifications.

 Which web browsers can send push notifications?

 Currently with the W3C Web Notifications API, web notifications are supported by Opera, Chrome, Firefox, and Safari, and for the purposes of this blog’s demo, our tutorial is compatible with those four popular browsers.

 For the working demonstration, open up a couple browsers and send messages between to see it in action!

 The value of this tutorial is that it combines a couple cool features for web notifications.
-For one, messages are sent between web browsers in under a 1/4 second, which means there are no delays between sending and receiving the messages.
+For one, messages are sent between web browsers in 1/10 of a second or less, which means there are no delays between sending and receiving the messages.

-Also, we’ve built in presence functionality, which gives you realtime insight into who is available to receive the web notifications.
-If the user closes out of their web browser, they are instantly removed from the list of active users.
+Also, we’ve built in presence functionality, which gives you real-time insight into who is available to receive the web notifications.
+If the user closes out of their web browser, they will be removed from the list of active users.

 Other Web Notifications Resources

 How do I implement web push notifications?